2017 World Championships in Athletics – Men's 4 × 100 metres relay: Summary

 Medical aid with a wheelchair and his Jamaican teammates surrounded Bolt on the ground.
 While the British men's and women's relay teams celebrated together, Bolt lay on the ground in pain for a couple of minutes then refused the wheelchair and was helped to his feet by his teammates.
 With them by his side he limped across the finish line for the final time then went back to the ground wincing in pain.
 100 Metre Champion Justin Gatlin blamed Bolt's injury on the poor planning and the teams being sent out forty-five minutes late.

 During the final, the Chinese third leg runner Su Bingtian was accidentally hit on the head by Britain's second leg runner Adam Gemili as the former started his run.
 The Chinese side later decided not to make a post-race appeal and thus no further action was taken.

+Great Britain's surprise gold, the first in the history of the event at the World Championships, and marked by a team with no individual medallists seeing off star-laced teams by means of superior technical baton changes, strong bend running and a notable esprit de corps, drew immediate comparisons with the Great Britain 2004 Summer Olympic 4 x 100 metre relay champions who had triumphed in similarly unexpected circumstances, the only other major global victory for the nation.

 Records

 Before the competition records were as follows:

 The following records were set at the competition: